By William Van Zyl (First published on September 2, 2023). Edited in 2025.

 Tennent Brown’s latest educational building at Te Wānanga o Raukawa in Ōtaki:

-The symbolism, shape, form pattern, and colour relate to Māori cosmology and local history.
+The symbolism, shape, form, pattern, and colour relate to Māori cosmology and local history.
 In Māori communities today, this reverence for nature continues, with karakia (prayers) offered for harvesting food or flax for weaving, as well as for the use of wood.
-While timber will often be felled and harvested commercially from a plantation forest, and its use will often take on a more minimalist aesthetic, echoes of these traditional elements are also evident in the design and specification of timber in modern Māori architecture.
+While timber will often be felled and harvested commercially from a plantation forest, and its use will usually take on a more minimalist aesthetic, echoes of these traditional elements are also evident in the design and specification of timber in modern Māori architecture.

 Structures like Te Ara a Tāwhaki in Otaki and Kōtukutuku Papakāinga in Auckland bring the timeless elegance of marae (meeting house) and other whare (buildings) aesthetics into the present era.
 They achieve this through innovative modern interpretations, where contemporary renditions of cross-hatched kowhaiwhai patterns (the painted scroll ornamentation frequently seen on meeting house rafters) and intricate woven textures are crafted using materials like Abodo Vulcan fins and screening.